BattMoTeam/BattMo.jl/joss/paper.md

 # High-level Architecture
 The high-level architecture of BattMo.jl is designed to be both modular and extensible, enabling users to combine standard battery models with customized physics and workflows.
 At its core, the framework separates the physical model definition (what equations to solve) from the simulation configuration (what parameters and settings to apply).
 This design allows researchers to start with standard models, extend them with for example degradation, and scale simulations from simple pseudo-2D cases to realistic 3D geometries, all without restructuring the workflow.

-Figure \ref{fig:backend} shows the high-level architecture of some of the core workflows in BattMo.jl.
+Figure \ref{fig:backend} shows the high-level architecture of some core workflows in BattMo.jl.
 The BattMo framework is configured through five different input sets, all of which can be provided in JSON format:

 - Cell parameters: descriptions of the cell geometry, electrodes, and electrolyte materials.
 - Cycling protocol: specification of operating conditions, such as current profiles or voltage limits.